cconeil/Standard-Template-Protocols/README.md

 All too often, we find ourselves subclassing views to allow them to be tappable, moveable, rotatable, and more.
 These protocols allow you to add these features by simply conforming to a protocol, but still give you the flexible to create custom features and animations.

 #### Moveable
 By default, making a view conform to the Movable protocol will attach a `UIPanGestureRecognizer` and allow the user to tap on the view and drag it around the screen.
+The default behavior is for the view to only be dragged within its superview.
 Creating a moveable view is as simple as:

 ```swift
 class MyMoveableView : UIView, Moveable {